 Collisions involving commercial or semi-trucks can result in damage far more severe than the average car crash.
 They typically involve multiple vehicles and cause serious and extensive injuries to other drivers and passengers in the vicinity.
 In these situations, it may be appropriate to seek compensation for your harm from those who caused the accident.
-Injury lawyer Vann H. Slatter has been representing Los Angeles accident victims against truckers, their employers, and their insurers for over 30 years.
+Los Angeles truck accident lawyer Vann H. Slatter has been representing vehicle collision victims against truckers, their employers, and their insurers for over 30 years.
 We have extensive experience in this complex type of litigation and understand the nuances of bringing claims against multiple parties to determine liability.Holding Negligent Truckers and Trucking Companies Accountable

 Truck accidents may be caused by a wide range of negligent conduct, such as distracted or aggressive driving, speeding, insufficient cargo loading and balancing, faulty equipment or brakes, inexperienced drivers, and many more examples.
 Depending on the circumstances, there may be several legal claims that arise out of these collisions and many parties that are potentially liable for your injuries.
 These include basic negligence claims against the truck driver or another party that caused the collision, a claim of negligent hiring against the truck driver’s employer, a claim against the owner of the truck or a maintenance contractor for failing to properly maintain the vehicle, a product liability claim against the manufacturer of a defective truck part, a wrongful death lawsuit, and others.